In His Image: Plot

 Jessica calls Alan after he returns to the city.
 She is now convinced that he needs mental help and has made an appointment for him with a psychiatrist.
 He agrees to go with her to the appointment, but knows from his robotic arm that his problems go beyond mental issues.
-Intuiting that "Walter Ryder" is the key, he looks Walter up in a phone book and pays him an unannounced visit.
+Intuiting that "Walter Ryder" is the key, he looks up Walter in a phone book and pays him an unannounced visit.
 Walter turns out to be his physical double.
 Walter explains that Alan is an android he developed using funds from a calculator he invented, using help from some of the world's greatest scientists, and his own self-professed genius.
-He created Alan's memory by using his own memories of Couerville, which he left 20 years before, and filling in the blanks with a fictional aunt Mildred and a job at a fictional university.
+He created Alan's memory by using his own memories of Coeurville, which he left 20 years before, and filling in the blanks with a fictional aunt Mildred and a job at a fictional university.
 Alan was designed to be a perfect version of Walter - to be outgoing, bold and charming, while the real Walter is shy, self-pitying and socially awkward.
 Walter admits his scientific reach exceeded his grasp, and there are aspects of his creation which he does not understand.
 A week ago, Alan suddenly tried to kill Walter, stabbed him with a pair of scissors, and ran away.

 Alan is outraged that Walter created an artificial human without considering the consequences, in particular the situation with Jessica.
 Walter is sympathetic but has no idea how to even diagnose the cause of Alan's homicidal episodes, much less correct it, and points out that Alan has no chance of a normal life with Jessica anyway, since he doesn't age.
 Alan then demands that Walter replace him with a properly functioning android who will love and care for Jessica, and writes down her address for Walter on some scrap paper taken from his pocket.
 When he recognizes the scrap paper is the pamphlet the evangelist gave him, it triggers another malfunction and he tries to kill Walter.

 After the struggle, the survivor goes to Jessica and asks her to forget about his strange behavior of the past couple of days, saying that the nightmare is over and he will tell her what happened someday.
 In the final scene, it is revealed that the survivor is Walter and that Alan's broken form lies amid the wreckage of the laboratory.